gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 # Add a shared dependency

-[Shared dependencies](https://webpack.js.org/plugins/module-federation-plugin/#sharing-libraries) represent one of the most powerful concepts within [Module Federation](https://webpack.js.org/plugins/module-federation-plugin).
+[Shared dependencies](https://module-federation.io/configure/shared.html) represent one of the most powerful concepts of Module Federation.
 However, mastering its configuration can be quite challenging. **Failure** to configure shared dependencies properly in a federated application using Module Federation can significantly **impact** both **user** and **developer experiences**.

 Squide aims to simplify the configuration of shared dependencies by abstracting the [shared dependencies](#default-shared-dependencies) necessary for building an application with React, React Router, and optionally MSW and i18next.
 Nevertheless, every federated application will inevitably have to configure additional custom shared dependencies.